lmmx/docs-pkg/README.md

 ### Vercel integration with GitHub

+#### Privacy

+The Vercel website checks if you're logged into GitHub when you load it.
+If your repo is private, the website will be gated by a GitHub login.
+This repo is public ([here](https://github.com/lmmx/docs-pkg)) therefore so is the website (the default branch deployment [here](https://docs-pkg-git-master-lmmx.vercel.app/) as well as all the other PR/commit-specific deployments).

+#### CI bot

 To install a Vercel CI bot that will comment on all of your PRs, install the [Vercel GitHub App](https://github.com/apps/vercel) on your account (configurable for all repos or select repos).